Bacterial cultures – Anaerobic – Reference Identification/Confirmation

 Test Frequency and Turnaround Time (TAT)

-Anaerobic bacteria cultures are tested daily, Monday to Friday.
+Anaerobic bacteria cultures are tested Monday to Friday.

-Turnaround time for test results is up to 8 days from receipt by PHO laboratory.
+Turnaround time for test results is 6 to 8 days from date of receipt at the PHO laboratory.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.